One of the bedrooms at the Tromso Ice Domes with ice carvings and reindeer pelts on the bed

 Tick off meeting reindeer on your visit to the Tromso ice hotel!

-And it’s an epic one, set way out in the Tamok Valley where the Northern lights often roar overhead, far from light pollution… which is why it makes our list as one the best Northern lights hotels in Norway!
+While you can’t stay the night in the ice hotel, it’s still worth a stay if you want to see the Northern lights out in nature.
+The location is set way out in the Tamok Valley where the Northern lights often roar overhead, far from light pollution… which is why it still is on my list as one the best Northern lights hotels in Norway!

 View of the interior of the Ice Domes, with a light display that says 'Tromso Ice domes' and pink, blue, and lavender lighting in the interior of the igloo.